“What do you think about it?” – he asked, softly.

 Filippo visited the small town of Bolognola after these terrible events, and this perfume is his olfactory impression of the aftermath of the first, 2016 earthquake.

 I met with Filippo that evening, and he led us to a dark presentation room inside Hotel Straf near Duomo.
-The multi-sensory exhibition featured bits and pieces of everyday life found in ruins, artistic video footage of destruction these earthquakes left behind, and one single bottle of Epicentro.
+The multi-sensory exhibition featured bits and pieces of everyday life found in ruins, artistic video footage of the destruction these earthquakes left behind, and one single bottle of Epicentro.

 He was wearing a pendant, shaped like a small silver rock – a part of the presentation package of Epicentro.
 The bottle, just like the others by Filippo Sorcinelli Brand, is a piece of art by itself: round and smooth with a big, silver, rock-shaped cap, a part of which is this piece of jewelry.